Bio

 In the Takatori lab, we combine theory, simulation, and experiment to discover mathematical models for complex fluids in engineered and natural environments.
 We use advanced microscopy and analyze pictures with data-driven methods to understand material properties that bridge the microscopic-to-continuum scales.
 Our research encompasses soft squishy materials like polymers and liquid crystals, as well as granular matter like sand, powders, and foams.

 Outside of research, I have had a strong passion for public speaking since high school, taking speech courses in college and competing in speech contests in Toastmasters International (a professional organization to improve public speaking and leadership skills) for several years as a PhD student.
 More recently, as a professor and educator, I have channeled my passion for speaking towards science education and technical communication.
-I have always believed that effective science communication can make broad impacts to society by building public trust in science, promoting data-driven decisions in government and industry, and improving the accessibility of science to underserved communities.
+I have always believed that effective science communication can make broad impacts to society by building public trust in science, promoting data-driven decisions in government and industry, and improving the accessibility of science to all communities.
 I look forward to continue working on effective science communication skills and storytelling techniques with Stanford graduate students and researchers.

 Honors & Awards